COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     Then I should see only the tasks that are due on that selected date.

 Implementing a "filter by period" functionality aligns with the council's overall objectives to improve task management efficiency.
 It allows users to assess upcoming tasks, helping them prioritise and plan effectively.
+It is classed as having a "should have" priority, as it supports user productivity but is not critical to the applications main functionality.

 ## Project Management
 ### Risks and Issues